luisfim/blink/README.md

 Signal is spent to Blink or Shoot

 Signal can be restored by collecting *

 Managing Signal is part of the strategy.
 Shooting everything is possible, but not always smart.

 ---

-## Blink
----
-Blink makes Zero temporarily disappear from enemy vision.Use it to cross dangerous sightlines, escape patrols, or survive when the system enters alert mode.
----

 ## Requirements